Money (That's What I Want): Personnel

-Personnel

 The Flying Lizards version

-In July 1979, the British band the Flying Lizards released a new wave version of the song, as a single and on their first album The Flying Lizards.
-An unexpected hit, this version peaked at number 5 in the UK chart and at number 50 on the Billboard Hot 100.
-It also peaked at number 22 on the US dance charts.
+In July 1979, British band the Flying Lizards released a new wave version of the song, as a single and on their first album, The Flying Lizards.
+An unexpected hit, this version peaked at number 5 on the UK chart and at number 50 on the Billboard Hot 100.
+It also peaked at number 22 on the US Dance chart.